r160v/flight_predictor/README.md

   }

   ```
-  ## Train and Save de the model with PySpark mllib
+  ## Train and save the model with PySpark mllib
   In a console go to the base directory of the cloned repo, then go to the `practica_big_data_2019` directory
   ```
     cd practica_big_data_2019